 - Established in October 2004 and administered by the U.S. Department of Education’s (ED) Office of Safe and Healthy Students (OSHS), the REMS TA Center provides a hub of information, resources, training, and services in the field of school and higher ed emergency operations planning.

-- The U.S. Department of Education’s Application and Verification Guide provides guidance to financial aid administrators, including guidance specifically about unaccompanied homeless youth (see for example, pages AVG-27, AVG-117-118).”
+- Unaccompanied homeless youth are young people experiencing homelessness who are not in the physical custody of a parent or guardian.
+The U.S. Department of Education’s Application and Verification Guide provides guidance to financial aid administrators, including guidance specifically about unaccompanied homeless youth (see for example, pages AVG-27, AVG-117-118).

 - Fixing the FAFSA for Homeless Youth

-- The 115th Congress began the reauthorization process for the Higher Education Act with a Senate Health, Education, Labor and Pensions (HELP) Committee hearing on simplifying the Free Application for Federal Student Aid (FAFSA).
+- In December 2017, the Senate Health, Education, Labor and Pensions (HELP) Committee hearing on simplifying the Free Application for Federal Student Aid (FAFSA).
 The hearing featured testimony from Elaine Williams, a SchoolHouse Connection Young Leader and remarkable advocate for homeless youth in Richmond, VA.
 Elaine told Senators of the numerous burdensome financial aid documentation requests she was confronted with once she got to college, and the impact of those documentation requests on her education, student debt, and mental health.

 - Congress is considering the reauthorization of the Higher Education Act.
 This one-page document draws from the May 2016 GAO study to make legislative recommendations for improving the college access and success of homeless and foster youth.